-The bike industry will showcase the latest trends to an international B2B2C audience.
-The 2021 edition of the bi-annual World Cycling Forum will bring together key stakeholders from around the globe.
-The cycling segment is set to feature conventional- and e-bikes.
+The bike industry will showcase the latest trends for an international B2B2C audience.
+The 2021 edition of the biennial World Cycling Forum will bring together key stakeholders from around the globe.
+The cycling segment is set to feature conventional and electric bikes.

-The cycling segment features conventional- and e-bikes.
+The cycling segment features conventional bikes and e-bikes.
 It is hosted at two locations in Munich:

-IAA MOBILITY is offering the bicycle industry all-inclusive pre-built booth options at the Summit, which also include free square meter allocations at Open Space, for classic bike-festival event set-ups.
+IAA MOBILITY is offering the bicycle industry all-inclusive pre-built booth options at the Summit, which include allocation of some free square meters at the Open Space, for classic bike-festival event set-ups.